 Spotify is the only service to offer a free, ad-supported version of its service to listeners, making it the most accessible service to listeners of all financial backgrounds.
 Yes, others offer free-trial periods like Spotify, but others automatically rope users into a subscription unless it’s cancelled prior to the trial period ending.

-Although Spotify has its drawbacks as SoundGuys’ own Sam Moore points out in his in-depth review, it’s a great service and one that continues to satisfy users month after month.
+Although Spotify has its drawbacks, it’s a great service and one that continues to satisfy users month after month.
 It’s the generalist’s music app and does everything very well, albeit not perfectly.
 Until others figure out a way to smoothly introduce social features and improve their respective music suggestion algorithms, I’ll be keeping that green dot on my phone’s home screen.